rohitkannan/rohitkannan.github.io/_pages/cv.md

 * Invited Peer-Reviewer for the following journals and conferences (<a href = "https://publons.com/researcher/4637031/rohit-kannan/" target="_blank" style="text-decoration:none">Publons Profile</a>):
   * Operations Research
   * Mathematical Programming
+  * SIAM Journal on Optimization
   * Journal of Global Optimization
   * Journal of Optimization Theory and Applications
   * Computational Optimization and Applications
+  * INFORMS Journal on Computing
   * Set-Valued and Variational Analysis
   * Optimization Methods and Software
   * INFORMS Journal on Optimization